Metro 2036: A New Metro Game Already In Development

 News by Sabi on Feb 05, 2025

-After five years, Metro Exodus will celebrate its anniversary on 14 February.
-4A Games previously revealed the Metro franchise's roadmap, which includes older game remakes and a confirmed new game.
+After five years, Metro Exodus will celebrate its anniversary on February 14.
+4A Games previously revealed the Metro franchise's roadmap, which includes remakes of older games and a confirmed new game.
 The developers said they'd reveal the game when ready.
 Then, in December 2024, an unclear screenshot caught Metro enthusiasts' attention.
-As two soldiers looked like Reich soldiers were seen in the screenshot, some thought the screenshot was from the next Metro game in development.

 Metro 2036, Concept Art, Artyom